nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 The tight coupling also makes it more difficult for developers working on different parts of the application to make changes in parallel, because one developer's work might cause problems with another developer's work.
 Having tight coupling between the layers, when changes are made to a feature, all the layers must be changed.

 Typically if I need to change a feature in a layered application, I end up touching different layers of the application and navigating through piles of projects, folders and files.
-For example for a simple change in a given feature you could be editing more than 5 files in all the layers:
+For example for a simple change in a given feature, you could be editing more than 5 files in all the layers:

-* Domain/TodoItem.cs
+* `Domain/TodoItem.cs`

-* Repositories/TodoItemsRepository.cs
+* `Repositories/TodoItemsRepository.cs`

-* Services/TodoItemsService.cs
+* `Services/TodoItemsService.cs`

-* ViewModels/TodoItemsViewModel.cs
+* `ViewModels/TodoItemsViewModel.cs`

-* Controllers/TodoItemsController.cs
+* `Controllers/TodoItemsController.cs`

 Layered architecture is great for some things, but it does have major drawbacks: